truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 A dataset with a POSIX ACL type, such as the ix-applications dataset, is only editable using the **Edit** button.
 **Edit** opens the [permission edit screen]({{< relref "EditACLScreens.md" >}}) for ACL based on the type.
 {{< /expand >}}

 ### Roles Widget
 The **Roles** widget displays the dataset role or the service that uses it (i.e., a share, application, virtual machine, or the system dataset).
 A parent dataset displays information on child datasets that a service uses.

+{{< trueimage src="/images/SCALE/Datasets/RolesWidgetRootDataset.png" alt="Roles Widget Root Dataset" id="Roles Widget Root Dataset" >}}

-{{< expand "Click Here for More Information" "v" >}}
+{{< expand "Roles Service Links" "v" >}}
 The **Roles** widget displays information about the service using the dataset and provides a link to manage that service.
 The widget roles information corresponds to the roles information in the dataset tree table.

-{{< trueimage src="/images/SCALE/Datasets/RolesWidgetRootDataset.png" alt="Roles Widget Root Dataset" id="Roles Widget Root Dataset" >}}

 {{< truetable >}}
 | Role | Link Included | Description |
 |------|---------------|-------------|